 Requesting ‘a translation’ may sound like a relatively straightforward request but, as you might expect, there is far more to translation than meets the eye.

-For example, translating a voiceover script benefits from an entirely different approach to say, translating a newsletter or website.
+For example, translating a disclaimer or a newsletter benefits from an entirely different approach to say, translating a website or an advert.
 And some words and phrases just don’t travel well.
 Ask yourself, is it the actual words that matter or the meaning and the intent you need to convey?

 In other words, do you need an agency to simply translate ‘as is’ or rewrite your copy in a creative way that is appropriate for your audience?
 Knowing the difference between asking for translation or transcreation could have a real impact on the success of your campaign message.